breandan/breandan.github.io/_drafts/2016-12-24-traveling-tales.md

 ---

-Earlier this year, I decided to go on a sabbatical.
+Earlier this year, I had the chance to go on a sabbatical.
+So I took it.
 Since then, I have spent time in many interesting places - some for work, some for conferences, some just for the sheer hell of it.
-As the year is ending, I thought I would share parts of my journey.
+As the year is almost over, I thought I would share parts of my journey.
 Perhaps you may wish to go to some of these places.
 Some of them, you will not.

 In January of 2016, I visited the sister of a Brother who lives in Phoenix.
 She kindly showed me the city where she had recently relocated from somewhere in Long Island.
 We ate breakfast at the [Breakfast Club](http://www.breakfastclub.us/), and looked for a relative who drowned in the attack on Pearl Harbor.
 In the middle of their city they have planted a [huge gun](https://en.wikipedia.org/wiki/Wesley_Bolin_Memorial_Plaza) for the lost sailors of the Battleship Arizona.